Caylent Catalysts™

 GenAI can enhance patient experience, engagement, and education:

 AWS Case Study: Beth Israel Deaconess Medical Center (BIDMC) demonstrates how machine learning services can address a critical healthcare challenge - creating a frictionless experience for patients while allowing providers to focus more on care delivery and less on administrative tasks.
 Recognizing that inefficiencies in hospital operations can lead to medical errors and reduced quality of care, BIDMC implemented AWS solutions to transform their workflows.
-Through Amazon SageMaker and Amazon Comprehend Medical, they eliminated redundant paperwork for patients and automated time-consuming documentation tasks for providers, saving hours of manual work daily and reducing the frustration of repeatedly filling out similar forms.
+Through Amazon SageMaker AI and Amazon Comprehend Medical, they eliminated redundant paperwork for patients and automated time-consuming documentation tasks for providers, saving hours of manual work daily and reducing the frustration of repeatedly filling out similar forms.
 The system now automatically identifies missing consent forms and critical H&P documentation, preventing surgical delays and improving patient experience.
 Additionally, their ML models help predict patient appointment attendance and emergency department surges, enabling proactive patient outreach and resource allocation.
 This AWS-powered digital transformation has delivered tangible benefits: providers spend less time on paperwork, patients experience fewer delays and scheduling issues, and the hospital can deliver more timely and efficient care.

 Medical research is being transformed by ML, traditional analytical AI, and newer GenAI approaches, each playing distinct but complementary role: